j0k3r/sfDoctrineSimpleForumPlugin/README.markdown

         count_views: true
         admin_email: test@test.com
         from_email: test@test.com
+        show_author_details: true
+        max_per_page: 10

-display_recommandations will allow the users to recommand a topic. display_abuse will allow the users to report abuse for a topic. count_views will count the number of view per topic. admin_emain is the email of the admin who will receive abuse mails from_email is the "from" email address used to send abuse email
+*display_recommandations* will allow the users to recommand a topic.
+*display_abuse* will allow the users to report abuse for a topic.
+*count_views* will count the number of view per topic.
+*admin_emain* is the email of the admin who will receive abuse mails *from_email* is the "from" email address used to send abuse email *show_author_details* displays detailed information about the author on each post *max_per_page* number of posts displayed per page

 Translations
 ------------